LOCAL EVENTS FOR 2026

 JUNE 2026

 6 June: Men United in Song: charity joint concert in aid of Prostate Cancer UK with Harrow Apollo Male Choir at 5:30pm at St. Helen’s School, Eastbury Road, Northwood HA6 3AS.
-For more information, visit harrowmeninsong.org.
+Please note this is a ticket-only event, as a capacity audience is expected.
+Adults – £15, Under 18s – £5. https://www.tickettailor.com/events/harrowapollomalechoir

 JULY 2026